-In 1949 there were already twenty embassies, four political representation and twelve consulates.674 Austria also built up relations as soon as possible with international institutions;675 it joined the World Bank and the International Monetary Fund (IMF) by 1948 and the General Agreement on Tariffs and Trade (GATT) in 1951.
-Even though Austria had not yet joined the UN, the Austrian League for the United Nations was established in 1946 which aimed at spreading the objectives of the UN and at raising awareness on the need for Austria's integration into the international community of states.676
+In 1949 there were already twenty embassies, four political representation and twelve consulates.
+674 Austria also built up relations as soon as possible with international institutions; 675 it joined the World Bank and the International Monetary Fund (IMF) by 1948 and the General Agreement on Tariffs and Trade (GATT) in 1951.
+Even though Austria had not yet joined the UN, the Austrian League for the United Nations was established in 1946 which aimed at spreading the objectives of the UN and at raising awareness on the need for Austria's integration into the international community of states.
+676

-The Austrian government exploited every auditing opportunity at the negotiations to bring its conception closer to the occupying powers.677 Austrian diplomacy even confronted Washington after 1949 when the U.S. was reluctant to restart the negotiations.
-Politicians of both big parties tried to exploit their party-relations as well for the aim of speeding up treaty negotiations.678 In 1947, Figl, then Austrian chancellor, turned to the French president, Léon Blum with his claims about the treaty.
-Until 1955 the whole infrastructure of the Foreign Service was working for a swift contract with the occupiers.679
+The Austrian government exploited every auditing opportunity at the negotiations to bring its conception closer to the occupying powers.
+Austrian diplomacy even confronted Washington after 1949 when the U.S. was reluctant to restart the negotiations.
+Politicians of both big parties tried to exploit their party-relations as well for the aim of speeding up treaty negotiations.
+In 1947, Figl, then Austrian chancellor, turned to the French president, Léon Blum with his claims about the treaty.
+Until 1955 the whole infrastructure of the Foreign Service was working for a swift contract with the occupiers.
+The superior of the Foreign Service was working for a swift contract with the occupiers.